Frequently asked questions on ZEISS Digital Lenses

 ZEISS Digital Lenses are lenses that are tailored to the needs of the smartphone, "heads-down" generation.
 The lenses incorporate ZEISS freeform technology and are optimally adapted to the needs of the digital world.

-When designing these lenses, ZEISS started by analyzing digital vision.
+When designing these lenses, ZEISS started by analysing digital vision.
 The result: they are sharply focused on the visual conditions experienced in the uses of smartphones or tablets.

 ZEISS Digital Lenses offer: